konakaji/konakaji.github.io/index.markdown

 However, given the challenge of reducing the logical error rate, the realization of deterministic algorithms, such as phase estimation and quantum simulation, remains a distant goal.

 In light of this, I am convinced that contributions from the software side remain crucial for the early realization of quantum utility.
-My current interests in this domain include (i) Building AI-aided near-term quantum algorithms, (ii) adapting long-term algorithms for current use, and (iii) improving error-correcting techniques for the near term.
+My current interests in this domain include (i) Building AI-aided near-term quantum algorithms, (ii) adapting long-term algorithms for more near-term use, and (iii) improving error-correcting techniques for the near term.

 ## (i) Building AI-aided near-term algorithms
 The variational quantum algorithm (VQA), executable in near-term devices, has significantly attracted attention when proposed a decade ago, but its scalability issues, such as the barren plateau issue, hinder its practical applications.